thomaswxu/11-767-Team-DST/labs/lab5-projects.md

 ----
 1. What is your plan for today, and this week?

-> We had done an initial benchmark of our model in the previous lab.
-Now, we want to assess at what input batch sizes or other factors like memory mapped disk space do we max out the RAM on the device.
-Also, how does the latency and power consumption scale on doing so.
+> We benchmarked the model on a laptop in previous class due to issues with installation of requirements on device (CUDA version mismatch, h5py installation etc).
+This week we plan to debug the installation issues on device, run the seq2seq model on device, benchmark the latency and memory consumed, using a small validation subset, since the entire dataset is too large to fit on device.
+We also plan to quantize the model and compare the results with our existing benchmarking results.
-We also want to benchmark the model's performance after quantization.
+Lastly, we will plan our experiments and work for the coming weeks, and decide on particular areas such as memory consumption, model size or latency to improve on.

 2. How will each group member contribute towards this plan?
-> Each member will help transfer necessary data and model files to Jetson, and will work together to debug code errors encountered.
+> Each member will help transfer necessary data and model files to Jetson, and will work together to debug any issues encountered running the model on device.

 2: Execution
 ----